 The United States has much lower voter turnout rates than other developed countries.
 In the 2016 presidential election, almost half of the eligible voting population in the US didn’t cast a vote, according to the Knight Foundation.

 Part of the problem has to do with the prevalence of voters not registered to vote.
-National Voter Registration Day, which takes place on Sept.
-22 this year, aims to get people registered so that everyone who is eligible can vote on Election Day.
+National Voter Registration Day aims to get people registered so that everyone who is eligible can vote on Election Day.

 Karina Shumate, 21, a college student, fills out a voter registration form in Richardson, Texas, Jan.
 18, 2020.